Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__01_30.mp3"></audio>

-1 | He's from the USA.
+1:  He's from the USA.
-2 | It’s from China.
+2:  It’s from China.
-3 | He’s from Germany.
+3:  He’s from Germany.
-4 | She’s from Egypt.
+4:  She’s from Egypt.
-5 | He’s from France.
+5:  He’s from France.
-6 | It’s from Spain.
+6:  It’s from Spain.
-7 | She’s from Japan.
+7:  She’s from Japan.
-8 | He’s from Mexico.
+8:  He’s from Mexico.
-9 | It’s from Russia.
+9:  It’s from Russia.
-10 | He’s from Italy.
+10:  He’s from Italy.
-11 | 1t’s from Switzerland.
+11:  It’s from Switzerland.
-12 | She’s from the UK.
+12:  She’s from the UK.